August in

 May, August through

-December, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.
+December, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.

-Note: The daily high UV index of 12 during August translates into the following recommendations:
+Note: The maximum daily UV index of 12 during August translates into the following directions: